Hindu nationalist pick for India film school alarms students, industry

-BRIEF-Udaipur Cement Works to consider issue of preferance shares upto 500 mln rupees

-* To consider issue of optionally ccr preferance shares upto INR 500 million to JK Lakshmi Cement Source text for Eikon: Further company coverage:

-PUNE, India, July 14 "Don't install your dummies here," reads a poster at the prestigious Film and Television Institute of India, where the appointment of a Hindu nationalist activist as chairman triggered a month of strikes by students.
+PUNE, India "Don't install your dummies here," reads a poster at the prestigious Film and Television Institute of India, where the appointment of a Hindu nationalist activist as chairman triggered a month of strikes by students.

 In the world's largest film industry, some people fear the choice signals a push by Prime Minister Narendra Modi's Hindu nationalist party for control of India's most powerful medium.